There are new policies that make it extremely difficult to apply for asylum at the U.S.-Mexico border. Learn more.

 You can check the status of your court case online or by calling the EOIR hotline at 1 (800) 898-7180.

-The individual or merits hearing is when a judge listens to your story.
+The hearing is when a judge listens to your story.
 Your lawyer and the ICE lawyer will ask you questions.
 You may also have witnesses speak on your behalf.

 You will be provided an interpreter if you are not fluent in English.

 The law guides EOIR to make a decision on asylum cases within 180 days of receiving applications.
-You may have to wait longer due to the current backlog.
+While new EOIR guidance is enforcing this rule more strictly, the current backlog may still cause delays.
 Many asylum cases are waiting to be processed.

 The immigration judge will likely give their decision at the end of your final hearing.
 The immigration judge may choose to mail you a written decision shortly after your final hearing.